pacelf/pacelf.phase3.jekyll/README.md

 #### Javascript

-If developing the Javascript within `scripts/`:
+When making changes to the Javascript within `scripts/`:

 Re-compile the files using the provided `webpack.config.js` configuration using: